matter-labs/zksync-lite-docs/docs/api/sdk/python/tutorial.md

 $ pip install git+https://github.com/zksync-sdk/zksync-python.git
 ```

-Unfortunately, currently, SDK is not published on <pip>, thus install the dependency through the repository is
+Unfortunately, currently, SDK is not published on PyPI, thus installation through the git repository is
 the only option.

 ## Setup crypto library